 In Cambodia we get excess and remnants fabrics from large factories nearby that we recycle into small batches.

 Many rural villages have a rich history of traditional textile production.
-Designing collections with these textiles not only gives us the opportunity to give more women meaningful work, but it helps preserve some of these techniques that are being forgotten as most fabric production is shifting to mass production in large factories.
+Designing collections with these textiles not only gives us the opportunity to give more people meaningful work, but it helps preserve some of these techniques that are being forgotten.

-Other fibers used in our clothing are natural textiles.
-The main benefits of natural textiles vs. man-made fabrics is these biodegradable fibers are higher quality and they last for years.
-Buying fewer, higher quality pieces is the most sustainable way to dress (besides of course buying second hand).
-Our favorite natural textiles are baby alpaca sourced from small farms in the andes, super high quality Pima Cotton, hand spun and hand dyed wool from Nepal, hand dyed and hand block printed silk from Cambodia and India and mohair and wool sourced from small mills and farms.
+Other fibers used in our clothing are baby alpaca sourced from small farms in the Andes, high quality Pima Cotton, hand spun wool from Nepal, hand dyed and hand block printed silk from Cambodia and India and mohair and wool sourced from small mills and farms.